SOMPODDA/DA-205-TravelTide-Project-VIII/README.md

 Our mission as Data Analysts is two-fold.
 First, check if the data supports Elena’s hypothesis about the existence of customers that would be especially interested in the perks she is proposing, and then, for each customer, assign a likely favorite perk.

 # Project Objectives
 1. Filter TravelTide data using Elena’s (Head of Marketing) cohort definition on the TravelTide Data Processing page.
+(Familiarize yourself with the business context.
+Use
+SQL to extract a customer dataset.
+Explore the data at different levels of aggregation and form a plan for further analysis.)
 2. Aggregate Session, Flight, and Hotel data to the appropriate level, preserving fields that carry demographic or behavioral data, and merge the results into a single table.
+(Make calculations related to the business context, then segment customer behavior data with statistical and visual techniques using the appropriate tools.)
 3. Use an appropriate outlier definition to filter out extreme data points that might bias segmentation results.
 4. Transform the data to remove scale bias.